What is Predictive Maintenance?

 The conventional Maintenance methodology that is currently followed across the manufacturing industries is the Preventive Maintenance, which comprises run-hour maintenance and Periodic (Scheduled) Maintenance.

-Breakdown Maintenance or repairing an asset after its total failure is also performed but on smaller or non-critical machinery.
+Reactive Maintenance or repairing an asset after its total failure is also performed but on smaller or non-critical machinery.

 How Predictive Maintenance differs from Conventional Maintenance strategies?